what is sms

 • Notifications: Alerting customers about order status, delivery updates, or account changes

-• Feedback collection: Sending post-interaction surveys for immediate feedback
+• Feedback collection: Sending post-interaction surveys for immediate feedback using an AI survey generator.

 SMS customer service can improve response times and customer satisfaction, especially for simple inquiries or updates.